FAQ about VMware NSX-V to NSX-T migration

 You can preserve the existing Active Directory™ (AD) controllers for ongoing use if you are aware of the following information:

-• In all cases, it is advised to back up the original controllers before you remove the original vCenter Server instance.
+- In all cases, it is advised to back up the original controllers before you remove the original VCF for Classic - Automated instance.

-Can I use vMotion with vSphere Encryption between the two vCenter Server instances?
+Can I use vMotion with vSphere Encryption between the old and the new instance?

 What happens to assets that were deployed manually?